CraftSpider/craftspider.github.io/_drafts/YYYY-MM-DD-storages-2-what-is-a-storage.md

 description: What is a `Storage`?
 ---

 Welcome to part 2 of my series on the `Storage` API.
+If you missed the first post, it can be found [here](TODO).

 In the last post, we went over why `Allocator` isn't serving its purpose.
 In this post, we'll cover the basics of the proposed replacement.

 ## The Base